t0mer/green-api-custom-notifier/README.md

 ## Sending a message
-To Send a message you call the service and provide the following paramaters:
+To Send a message you call the service and provide the following parameters:
 * message (**Required**): Test to send.
-* target (**Required**): Tha chat/group ir to send the message to.
+* target (**Required**): The chat/group id to send the message to.

 ![Send text message](screenshots/text_message.png)